 #5 – MINCED PORK WITH HERBS

-This dish became one of our go-to dishes.
+This dish in Thailand became one of our go-to dishes.
 It consists of minced pork cooked with shallots, chili, garlic, fish sauce, lime and fresh herbs, often served with green beans, cucumber and rice.
 It’s the perfect mix of spicy and savory, with lots of fresh elements added in.
 We added pictures of two kinds you should try.
 The second one is cooked with basil and more of a sweet and spicy soy sauce.
 Delicious!

 #4 – KHAI JIAO (THAI OMELETTE)